-Sexual promiscuity continued after the Sun King officially ascended the throne.
-Both the king and his wife had a fascination with African people.
-The king was known to have a penchant for “exotic women” in his bedroom and the queen employed a black dwarf as a jester.
+Bedroom liaisons continued after the Sun King officially ascended the throne.
+Both the king and his wife had a fascination with people from Africa.
+The king was known to have a penchant for “exotic women” and the queen employed an African dwarf as a jester.

 Neither of these facts are particularly shocking, but when you add in the mystery of Sister Louise Marie Thérèse, the situation gets scandalous.
-Known as the Black Nun of Moret, it was rumored that she was the daughter of Queen Marie Thérèse.
+Known as the Dark (or Black) Nun of Moret, it was rumored that she was the daughter of Queen Marie Thérèse.